-20 Outrageous Looks That Prove the Met Gala Is the Only Fashion Event That Matters
+20 Looks That Prove the Met Gala Is the Only Red Carpet That Matters

 7. Solange in Giles Deacon (2015)

-And Solange looking like a shield.
-Her commentary on 2014's elevator incident?
+And Solange looking like her shield.
+(Her commentary on 2014's elevator incident?)

 9. Nicole Richie in Topshop (2013)